tsipkens/atems/README.md

 ### + Manual sizing

-The `pp.manual` function can be used to manual draw circles around the soot primary particles.
+The `pp.manual(...)` function can be used to manual draw circles around the soot primary particles.
 The code was developed at the University of British Columbia and represents a heavily modified version of the code associated with [Dastanpour and Rogak (2014)][dastanpour2014].
 The current method uses two lines overlaid on each primary particle to select the length and width of the particle.
 This is converted to various quantities, such as the center of each primary particle and the overall mean primary particle diameter.

 # 4. ADDITIONAL TOOLS PACKAGE (+tools)

 This package contains a series of functions that help in visualizing or analyzing the aggregates that transcend multiple methods or functions.
 We discuss a few examples here and refer the reader to individual functions for more information.

-### + Functions to show images (tools.imshow*)
+### + **tools.imshow\*** | Functions to show images
+**
 These functions aid in visualizing the resultant images.
 For example,

 ```Matlab